even4void/aliquote/content/post/ngs-basics.md

 categories: ["2019"]
 ---

 Lately, I started taking some notes on Next Generation Sequence analysis, more specifically RNA-Seq data.
 Most of my textbooks are currently outdated, especially the one on Bioconductor: _Bioinformatics and Computational Biology Solutions Using R and Bioconductor_, by Gentleman and coll.
-The last time I was doing genomic statistics RNA-Seq was in 2009-2010 and NGS was just becoming the new way of analysis big data in biology.
+The last time I was doing genomic statistics was in 2009-2010 and NGS was just becoming the new way of analysis big data in biology.

 All in one, RNA-Seq consists in a series of extraction, preprocessing and statistical analysis, namely: DNA extraction from a sample, DNA sequencing, Alignment of sequencing reads to a reference genome, Basic exploratory data analysis, Identification of genomic variants (SNPs, small insertions and deletions), Gene quantification (i.e., statistics on count data).
 But see the following picture which highlights a typical workflow using R :[^1]